Japan–Peru relations

 Japan–Peru relations are the historical and bilateral ties between Japan and the Republic of Peru.
-Both countries are members of the Asia-Pacific Economic Cooperation, Comprehensive and Progressive Agreement for Trans-Pacific Partnership, the Forum of East Asia–Latin America Cooperation, the World Trade Organitation and the United Nations.
+Both countries are members of the Asia-Pacific Economic Cooperation, Comprehensive and Progressive Agreement for Trans-Pacific Partnership, the Forum of East Asia–Latin America Cooperation, the World Trade Organization and the United Nations.

 History

 Early relations

 Early knowledge of Japan and Peru would have been through Spanish merchants who traded via the Manila Galleon from Acapulco, Mexico and Manila, Philippines as well as through Spanish missionaries.
 In Manila, the Spanish traded with Japanese merchants and brought their products to Spanish America (as Peru was part of the Spanish Empire at the time).
 In 1821, Peru declared its independence from Spain and in October 1868, Japan entered the Meiji period and began fostering diplomatic relations with several nations, after decades of isolation.

+19th century

+A poster was used to attract Japanese immigrants to Peru and Brazil.
+It reads: "Join your Family, Let's Go to South America."